Cumulative File: To assist in education accountability and to meet state requirements as a private school.

 Mentor Moms: New families are assigned to a Mentor Mom to provide counsel and support.

 Academy Day is an optional aspect of Coastal Academy's Independent Study Program designed to provide added enrichment to your homeschooling experience through group activities with other like-minded families.

-We meet on the first and third Fridays of each month during the school year at: Calvary Assembly of God Church, 25501 Oak Street, Lomita, CA 90717.
+We meet on the first and third Fridays of each month from Sept - June at: Calvary Assembly of God Church, 25501 Oak Street, Lomita, CA 90717.
 Opening assembly with flag salutes, prayer, and announcements begins at 9:45am and classes run from 10am - noon.